-In Syverkiosken you can choose to have bread, lompe or waffel around the sausage.
-And the list to have above it is long:
+In Syverkiosken you can choose to have bread, lompe, or waffel around the sausage.
+And the list to have above is long:

 Mustard, ketchup, caramelized onion with honey, fried onion, pickled onion, jalapenos salad, fresh jalapeño, cranberry jam, cucumber relish, pickled cucumber, potato stew, shrimp salad, chopped tomatoes, tomato beans, grated cheese, beetroot.

 It’s affordable to buy hot dogs in Syverkiosken.
 Prices begin at 20 NOK.

 Looking for local Norwegian food in Oslo close to the Majorstuen tube station?
 Classic, wooden interior design makes the perfect surroundings for having a traditional Norwegian dinner.

 Located in Majorstuen, close to Vigeland Sculpture Park.
 The restaurant opened in 1951 and they have kept the old furniture and style.
 If you order today’s special, you get an affordable dinner based on classic Norwegian cooking.
 Prices from 159 NOK to 198 NOK.